Turrican: Unreleased games

 Turrican 3D was intended to introduce 3D graphics in the Turrican series, but was not released because publisher THQ stopped development.
 The game was intended for PC (Windows) and Dreamcast.
 Screenshots and videos show how the world of Turrican would have looked.
 In an interview, Manfred Trenz, creator of Turrican, Turrican II, Super Turrican (NES) and co-developer of Turrican 3D, stated that many members of the project were far too profit-oriented, and the project failed as a result.

 Thornado is another never-released Turrican spin-off.
 Handled by the US branch of Factor 5, they did not use the name Turrican because of legal issues.
 It was developed first for the Nintendo 64 and later for the GameCube.
 All that is available from this game is a piece of preliminary music composed by Chris Huelsbeck and some art assets that were reused in Star Wars: Rebel Strike, such as the Golden Gate-looking bridge.
 The "Thornado Demo" track which was released as a teaser for the then-upcoming GameCube game, was in fact running on the older Nintendo 64 sound hardware using Factor 5's new proprietary MusyX software sound engine.
 The Thornado demo, although not available on Factor 5's website anymore, can still be found on Chris Huelsbeck's page at GarageBand.com.

 In April 2007, a Gamasutra article revealed that Factor 5 was working on concepts for a new Turrican game.
 The game did not have a title yet and was known as Turrican or Project cyclone.
 Since the game was being planned once again by the US branch of Factor 5 and they went bankrupt not long after, this game was not released.

 Turrican Flashback

 The Amiga versions of Turrican and Turrican II along with Mega Turrican and Super Turrican were re-released in 2020 for the PlayStation 4 and Nintendo Switch under the title Turrican Flashback to commemorate the 30th anniversary of the original game.
 These versions feature various mods such as the ability to rewind the action to correct mistakes, modify the visuals to better simulate the CRT type displays used by players at the time and input cheat codes.

+The Turrican Collection

+The Turrican Collection for the Evercade was released on February 27, 2026.
+The cartridge contains eight games and two bonus games which include Turrican, Turrican II: The Final Fight, Turrican 3, Mega Turrican, Mega Turrican: Director's Cut, Super Turrican, Super Turrican: Director's Cut,Super Turrican 2, Mega Turrican: Score Attack and Super Turrican: Score Attack.
+A trailer was also released on YouTube.